martanne/vis/README.md

 in practice.
 The whole process assumes that the file can be used as is.
 In particular the editor assumes all input and the file itself is encoded as UTF-8.
-Supporting other encodings would require conversion using `iconv(3)` or similar upon loading and saving the document, which defeats the whole purpose.
+Supporting other encodings would require conversion using `iconv(3)` or similar upon loading and saving the document.

 Similarly the editor has to cope with the fact that lines can be terminated either by `\n` or `\r\n`.
 There is no conversion to a line based structure in